-The following information will assist public access CLI Engage users with the Developmental Milestones-Running Record assessment.
+The following information will assist public access CLI Engage users with the Developmental Milestones Checklist.
 This assessment allows parents to evaluate their children using established milestones.

 It’s ok if children aren’t able to do all the things in the list right now.
 Learning about developmental milestones helps parents understand what young children typically know and are able to do at different ages.
 While every child is an individual, milestones checklists allow parents to see how their child’s skills compare to typical growth and development, and become aware of possible delays.